 Choosing Between Hormone Replacement Therapy Options

 So, what will you and your doctor choose?
-What preferences might you have considering your body and your research.
+What preferences might you have considering your body and your research?
 Are you a man looking for testosterone?
 Injections can be effective, but large doses every two weeks may leave you out of balance and then very low the second week.
 In addition, the high initial blood levels may lead to shrinkage of testicles, and size may be important to your appearance.
-A troche will allow for twice per day dosing and may provide needed benefit without the shrinking.
+A troche will allow for twice per day self-dosing without a needle and may provide needed benefit without the shrinking.

 If you are a woman who is sensitive and understands her body, a hot flash or PMS moment in the afternoon can be effectively treated in less than 10 minutes with a small part of your troche.
 Many women prefer this level of ease and flexibility.
 Neither of these issues can be solved with creams or pellets, and vaginal application may be less than convenient.

 At the Blatman Health and Wellness Center, we look at laboratory studies, symptoms, individual needs, and then help you understand these options before making an initial choice.
 Focused in regenerative medicine, our health and wellness clinic treats chronic pain, hormone conditions and other ailments with a mind toward holistic, sustainable healing.
 If you have concerns about these issues, make your appointment today and let us help you balance your hormones to recover and maintain whole-body comfort.